 Later expansions and versions made the game compatible with the bass guitar and the acoustic guitar as well.

 Rock Band was developed by Harmonix, the team behind the first two games in the Guitar Hero series.
 There have been four games in the series.
 Rock Band 4 is compatible with Playstation 4 and Xbox One.

-First released in 2005, Guitar Hero is a series of 25 video games that help players learn how to play lead, bass, and rhythm guitar.
-This is done through using a guitar-shaped controller, which helps simulate the feeling of an actual instrument, in order to learn to play a wide variety of rock songs.
+First released in 2005, Guitar Hero is a series of 25 video games that help players learn how to play the lead, bass, and rhythm guitar.
+This is done by using a guitar-shaped controller, which helps simulate the feeling of an actual instrument, to learn to play a wide variety of rock songs.

 Guitar Hero Live is the most recent release, which is compatible with PS4, Xbox One, PS3, Xbox 360, WiiU, and through Phone apps.